Find DNS records

 On Windows (using nslookup)

-nslookup It is a command-line tool built into Windows.
+nslookup is a command-line tool built into Windows.
 To check DNS records, open the Command Prompt and use the following commands:

-• To check A Record:
+• To check an A record:

 nslookup example.com